What is The Difference Between PR and Citizenship in Australia?

 - Global Talent Visa (subclass 858)

 Are you planning to move to Australia and become a Permanent Resident, look no further, because, with GetGIS, you can be assured of end-to-end immigration solutions.
-Our team of experienced immigration consultants can guide you through the various visa options and assist you in selecting the right Australia PR process from India, based on your qualifications, work experience, and other factors.
+Our team of experienced immigration consultants can guide you through the various Australia visa options and assist you in selecting the right Australia PR process from India, based on your qualifications, work experience, and other factors.

 What is Australian Citizenship?

+The Australian Citizenship Act 2007, details the law of who can and be a citizen in Australia.
 Australian citizenship is the legal status of being a member of the Australian community.
 It entitles an individual to live and work in Australia indefinitely, to vote in elections, to travel on an Australian passport, and to receive consular assistance while overseas.

 Once an individual becomes an Australian citizen, they are entitled to the same rights and responsibilities as other citizens, including the right to participate in the democratic process and the responsibility to obey Australian laws.